drinkcoffee/EIPs/EIPS/eip-75XXc.md

 ![Decentralized Sequencer Architecture](../assets/eip-75XX/architecture.png)

 This specification defines values to facilitate an L2 to L1 bridge.
 The bridge design is not dictated by this specification.
-Instead this specification specifies a minimal set of storage slots that need to be proven for each block.
+Instead this specification specifies a minimal set of storage slots that need to be proven for each block to allow for the operation of the bridge.

 This specification defines: